andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 - Grassland was the largest net contributor (1617.9 km², Figure 6c) to new DW.
 This is despite more DW converting to grassland (6.7%, Figure 6a) than any other class.
 The latter process could be the result of forest restructuring initiatives, such as the ‘10% open ground’ guidance introduced by the UK Forestry Standard (UKFS) in 1998 [9], [10].
 In some areas tree felling was permitted to allow for an increase in the number of edge habitats [11].
 - Grassland, coniferous woodland and built-up areas were together responsible for the majority of DW loss (93.2%, Figure 6a).
 - Built-up areas were the third biggest driver of DW loss (27.0%, Figure 6a).
 Furthermore, only 5.6% of new DW, became established in previously built-up areas (Figure 6b).
 As a result, this land class was responsible for the largest net loss in terms of absolute area (-244.3 km², Figure 6c).
 - By contrast, arable land accounted for a relatively small share of gross DW loss (2.8%).
-A large proportion of arable farming is concentrated in the East and East Midlands [12], [13] - regions where DW cover has been historically low (see chapter x, figure x).
+A large proportion of arable farming is concentrated in the East and East Midlands [12], [13] - regions where DW cover has been historically low (see Chapter 4).
 This could explain why the transfer of DW to arable land was minimal.

 ## 7. Implications for the Marsh Tit
 While an increase in DW habitat may be of benefit to the Marsh tit, rich biodiversity in these regions can take decades to develop [14].
 Furthermore, if regions of habitat gain are small and disconnected, it can leave inhabiting populations vulnerable to climatic events or food shortages [15].
 Therefore, extensive net gains across England and Wales may not yield immediate benefits and could be misleading if ancient woodland has been lost.